Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 Often it's needed to trigger attachment on a specific URI.
 To achieve this, the first converter should return non-null string array on certain parameters.

-Current URI matcher selects the most concrete URI handler possible, among all choices.
-It's not related to a number of parameters.
+The URI matcher selects the most concrete URI handler possible, among all choices.
+It's not related to the number of parameters.
 So below, for `/op2/first/second`, the more concrete handler is `/op2/{?}/{?}` and not `/op1/{?}`.

  ```csharp
 Handle.GET("/op1/{?}", (string first) =>